maforget/epubfixer/trunk/ePubFixer/readme.txt

 - Change the Cover without having to reconvert your file (Like calibre does)(Note that using this will convert your covers to SVG)
 	- There is also a from folder button that will take the cover.jpg file that is next to the ePub (useful with calibre, where you can download a new cover, and change it by clicking from folder)
 - Resize the Cover so that it fits the screen of your eReader.
-	- Note that this has been tested on the Kobo Touch, it resizes the cover in a way that will have the Kobo created a cover without borders, but it might look weird in other viewer like calibre, etc (because it forces a Screen of 800 X 600)
+	- If you choose to not keep the aspect ratio it resizes the cover to a ratio of 0.75 (600 X 800)
-- Update all will use the selected settings for all the book that where selected, useful too update multiple covers at once.
+- Update all will use the selected settings for all the book that where selected, useful to update multiple covers at once.
+	- The From File will not be used when doing an update all.
 - Note that if the Cover is not explicitly set inside the opf file, it will use the first file in the book.
 (You can set it in the Add window)
+	- If no cover exists, it will NOT create one.

 Nigol